Your work is to discover your work and then with all your heart to give yourself to it.

 When it comes to your long-term career prospects, it’s important to review the progress you have made up to this point and to plan a suitable path for the future.

-The main purpose of these reviews is to enable you to learn from past successes and mistakes.
-This will not only help you to better understand yourself, your strengths and your weaknesses but will also assist you with planning out your future career path and the actions you will need to take in order to get there.
+The primary purpose of these reviews is to enable you to learn from past successes and mistakes.
+This will not only help you to better understand yourself, your strengths and your weaknesses but will also assist you with planning out your future career path and the actions you will need to take to get there.

 As with every period of contemplation and analysis, it’s important to list down a variety of critical questions that you must ask yourself as you go through the review process.
 These questions will enable you to gain unique insights and understandings that will help you better adjust your course of action as you move towards your career objectives.
 Ask yourself: